whosmatt/uvmod/README.md

 - Mods are considered dangerous when they can be abused to break the law or cause harm to others.
 - Mods that are considered dangerous must be hidden using the this.hidden property.
 - Mods that are considered dangerous must have a clear description and an unambiguous title.

-Failing to follow the rules above on a fork/clone of the main project may result in a negative public statement and/or a DMCA takedown request from the contributors involved.

 To further improve the quality of the main project, we also ask that you:
 - Only include mods that function correctly and have been tested.